danfuzz/samizdat/doc/library-guide/ModuleSystem.md

 #### `resolve(loader, fqName) <> . | void`

-This resolves and loads the internal module (an "intra-module module") named by `path`. `path` is expected to be a string identifying a relative file path within the (outer) module's file hierarchy.
+This resolves and loads the internal module (an "module-internal module") named by `path`. `path` is expected to be a string identifying a relative file path within the (outer) module's file hierarchy.
 The final name component in `path` must *not* have a file suffix (such as `.sam` or `samb`).